 The public is invited to take part in a series of free Nature Walks to explore the biodiversity of the 230-acre Elings Park as part of a new collaboration between the Park and Santa Barbara Botanic Garden.
 Each hike has a different natural history focus, such as plants, pollinators, or birds, and are led by Garden experts.

 The walks are the start of as part of a larger collaborative effort between the two partners and the public to transform a section of the Park from invasive to native plants and document the effects.
 Future walks are scheduled, once a month, through the end of 2023.
 For more information, visit www.SBBotanicGarden.org/calendar.

-Pollinators are the focus of the walk on Saturday, September 16, 9 to 10 a.m., which is led by Sarah Cusser, Ph.D., the Garden’s Terrestrial Invertebrate Conservation Ecologist, and Kylie Etter, Conservation Technician
+The walk of Saturday, November 18, 9 a.m. to 10 a.m. focuses on Plants and Bugs and is led by Zach Philips, Ph.D., the Garden’s Terrestrial Invertebrate Conservation Ecologist, and José Flores, Conservation Technician.

 “We invite the public to join us in recovering this portion of Elings Park so they can see first-hand the power of California’s native plants,” says Denise Knapp, Ph.D., the Garden’s Director of Conservation and Research.
 “Ultimately, through this experience, we hope that our community will leave inspired and begin transformations in backyards and landscapes across SB County and beyond.”